 Sales Price: The total dollar amount paid for a particular property at a particular point in time.

-Sales Volume: Sales Volume can be defined as the sum of sales prices for a given group of buildings in a given time period.
+Sales Volume: Sales Volume can be defined as the sum of sales prices for a given group of buildings over a given time period.

-Seller: The individual, group, company, or entity that sells a particular commercial real estate asset.
+Seller: A seller is the individual, group, company, or entity that sells a particular commercial real estate asset.

-Single-Tenant: A single-tenant building or property that is occupied, or intended to be occupied by a single tenant.
-(See also: Build-to-suit and Tenancy)
+Single-Tenant: A single-tenant building or property that is occupied, or intended to be occupied by a single occupant.
+(See also: Build-to-Suit, Owner-Occupied, and Tenancy)

 Specialty Center: A Specialty Center is a combined used retail center.
-Examples of specialty center types are Airport Retail, Outlet Center and Theme/Festival Center.
+Examples of specialty center types are Airport Retail, Outlet Center and a Theme/Festival Center.

-Sports and Entertainment Facility: A sports and entertainment facility is property designated suitable for recreational activities, including: Amusement Facility, Aquatic Facility/Swimming Pool, Bowling Alley, Casino/Gaming Facility, Equestrian Center/Stable, Fitness, Court and Spa Facility, Golf Related, Racetrack, Skating Rink, Ski Resort, Sports Arena/Stadium, and Theatre/Performing Art Facility.
+Sports and Entertainment Facility: A sports and entertainment facility is property designated suitable for recreational activities, including the following property designations: Amusement Facility, Aquatic Facility/Swimming Pool, Bowling Alley, Casino/Gaming Facility, Equestrian Center/Stable, Fitness, Court and Spa Facility, Golf Related, Racetrack, Skating Rink, Ski Resort, Sports Arena/Stadium, and Theatre/Performing Art Facility.

 Submarket: A submarket is a specifically defined area of a larger geographic market.
-A submarket serves to delineate a core group of buildings that are competitive with each other and constitute a generally accepted primary competitive set, or peer group.
-Submarkets are building type specific (office, industrial, retail, etc.),with distinct boundaries dependent on different factors relevant to each building type.
+A submarket serves to delineate a core group of commercial buildings that are competitive with each other and constitute a generally accepted primary competitive set, or peer group.
+Submarkets are building type specific (office, industrial, retail, etc.) with distinct boundaries dependent on different factors relevant to each building type.
 Submarkets are non-overlapping, contiguous geographic designations having a cumulative sum that matches the boundaries of the Market they are located within (See also: Market).

 Super Regional Mall: Similar to a regional mall, but because of its larger size, a super regional mall has more anchors, a deeper selection of merchandise, and draws from a larger population base.
 As with regional malls, the typical configuration of a super regional mall is as an enclosed mall, frequently with multiple levels (See also: Regional Mall).

 Tenant Representative: A Tenant Representative or Tenant Rep are used to advise lease clients during a transaction.
-In a typical lease transaction between an owner/landlord and tenant, the broker that represents the interests of the tenant is referred to as a Tenant Rep. They provide support to ensure the relationship stays positive prior to closing and use their market expertise to advocate for their client.
+In a typical lease transaction between an owner or landlord and a tenant, the broker that represents the interests of the tenant is referred to as a Tenant Rep. They provide support to ensure the relationship stays positive prior to closing and use their market expertise to advocate for their client.

 Theme/Festival Center: A Festival Center is a commercial retail or mixed used property that employs a unifying theme that is carried out by the individual shops in their architectural design and, to an extent, in their merchandise.
 Sometimes the biggest appeal of these centers is to tourists; they can be anchored by restaurants and entertainment facilities.
-These centers, generally located in urban areas, tend to be adapted from older, sometimes historic, buildings, and can be part of mixed-use projects.
+These centers, are generally located in urban areas, tend to be adapted from older, sometimes historic, buildings, and can be part of mixed-use projects.
 They are usually sized between 80,000 SF and 250,000 SF.

-Under Construction: Buildings in a state of construction, up until they receive their certificate of occupancy.
+Under Construction: Buildings in a state of construction, up until they receive their certificate of occupancy are deemed under construction.
 In order for CoStar to consider a building under construction, the site must have a concrete foundation in place.
 The abbreviation for this term is UC.

-Vacancy Rate: A measurement expressed as a percentage of the total amount of physically vacant space divided by the total amount of existing inventory.
+Vacancy Rate: A vacancy rate is a measurement expressed as a percentage of the total amount of physically vacant space divided by the total amount of existing inventory.
 Under construction space generally is not included in vacancy calculations.

-Vacant Space: Space that is not currently occupied by a tenant, regardless of any lease obligation that may be on the space.
+Vacant Space: Vacant space is space that is not currently occupied by a tenant, regardless of any lease obligation that may be on the space.
 Vacant space could be space that is either available or not available.
 For example, sublease space that is currently being paid for by a tenant but not occupied by that tenant, would be considered vacant space.
 Likewise, space that has been leased but not yet occupied because of finish work being done, would also be considered vacant space.

 Weighted Average Rental Rate: Rental rates that are calculated by factoring in, or weighting, the square footage associated with each particular rental rate.
 This has the effect of causing rental rates on larger spaces to affect the average more than that of smaller spaces.
 The weighted average rental rate is calculated by taking the ratio of the square footage associated with the rental rate on each individual available space to the square footage associated with rental rates on all available spaces, multiplying the rental rate by that ratio, and then adding together all the resulting numbers.
 Unless specifically specified otherwise, rental rate averages include both Direct and Sublet available spaces.

-Year Built: The year in which a building completed construction and was issued a certificate of occupancy.
+Year Built: Year built refers to the year in which building construction was completed and issued a certificate of occupancy.

-YTD: Abbreviation for Year-to-Date.
-Describes statistics that are cumulative from the beginning of a calendar year through whatever time period is being studied.
+YTD: YTD is an abbreviation for Year-to-Date.
+YTD describes statistics that are cumulative from the beginning of a calendar year through the end of whatever time period is being referenced.